-The course was taught by two of the EEC’s renowned expert lecturers, who both have many years of experience working as consultants and researchers in Finance and Green Energy.
+The course was taught by two of the REI’s renowned expert lecturers, who both have many years of experience working as consultants and researchers in Finance and Green Energy.
 At the end of the course, participants had the opportunity to sit the exam for the internationally recognised Galileo Master Certificate.
-The EEC, in collaboration with United Nations UNEP, is proud to promote best practice in Renewable Energy and Technology, providing the latest research, information and training to companies and organisations around the world in order to stop the climate emergency and ensure the planet’s future.
+The REI, in collaboration with United Nations UNEP, is proud to promote best practice in Renewable Energy and Technology, providing the latest research, information and training to companies and organisations around the world in order to stop the climate emergency and ensure the planet’s future.

 1. Hello Michael.
 Please tell us a little bit about the team that participated in the course – what are their backgrounds and what was your aim with the training?

 The course was developed for the Midlands Energy Hub’s Regional Energy Team, alongside colleagues from their Nottingham City Council hosts Energy Services.
 The Regional Energy Team are working with LEPs and Local Authorities supporting the development and delivery of low carbon and renewable energy projects in line with the Midlands LEPs Energy Strategies.
 The team have a diverse Energy background having worked in technical, operational and installation project roles including Solar PV, Heat Pumps, Energy Procurement and Carbon Abatement.